20.04.2025 / Sommar2023

 Tämän kuvan alt-attribuutti on tyhjä; Tiedoston nimi on karjaan-asema-kjell-svenskberg-1.jpg

 At Helsinki central railway station, the train going towards Turku usually leaves from platform 12.
 Get on the train heading towards Turku at 8:36 am.
 After about 50 minutes of train ride, get off the train when the train arrives at Karis railway station in Raseborg at 9:31.
-Normally there’s a small train that runs between Karis and Hanko, but it is temporarily replaced by a bus due to reparations.
-However to be sure, you should always check beforehand from the timetables which vehicle will be used when you’re traveling.
+To get from Karis to Ekenäs, walk past the station building towards track 1, where the small train to Ekenäs departs.
+The regional train departs at 9:36.
+Its end destination is Hanko, but it also stops at Ekenäs railway station in Raseborg where you hop off after a 13 minute ride.
+Now you have arrived in the beautiful Ekenäs!

 Train timetables and tickets.